Pelton railway station

-Pelton railway station served the village of Pelton, County Durham, England, from 1860 to 1955 on the Stanhope and Tyne Railway.
+Pelton railway station served the village of Pelton, in County Durham, England, between 1860 and 1955.
+It was a stop on the Stanhope and Tyne Railway.

 History

 The first station was opened in 1860 by the North Eastern Railway.
-It was only used for recreational journeys on Saturdays only after 6pm but this disappeared from the timetables in June 1869.
+It was only used for recreational journeys on Saturdays only after 6pm, but this disappeared from the timetables in June 1869.

 The second station opened on 1 February 1894.
 The station building was on the northbound platform and the signal box was on the southbound platform.
-The goods yard was behind the station building platform which had a small goods shed and three sidings.
+The goods yard was behind the station building platform, which had a small goods shed and three sidings.

 The station closed on 23 May 1955.